The Nanticoke Historic Preservation Alliance welcomes you to the

 Handsell is one of the last remaining 18th c. brick dwelling houses in Dorchester Co.
 Originally a grand, two story Georgian home, a major event, possibly a fire at Handsell gutted much of the interior and weakened the rear exterior wall, causing a partial collapse of the structure.

-After a fire, Handsell was rebuilt to the one and one-half story structure we see today.
+After a fire (cause undetermined), Handsell was rebuilt to the one and one-half story structure we see today.
 The interior woodwork is all original to the period of the rebuild in 1837 by John Shehee, a local farmer.

 This brick dwelling house exhibits a unique façade with a protruding pavilion and Flemish bond brickwork, indicating the builder’s knowledge of contemporary design trends.